johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    41 : 15
    ```

-To improve this performance, locate the one with the highest `count` in the `Top initiator path` row and add an exclusion for it.
+To improve the performance of Defender for Endpoint on Linux, locate the one with the highest `count` in the `Top initiator path` row and add a global process exclusion for it.
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).

 ## Troubleshoot performance issues using Microsoft Defender for Endpoint Client Analyzer